CellularSyntax/cellularsyntax.github.io/_posts/2021-08-12-modeling-the-human-sinoatrial-node.md

 The heart's rhythm, that steadfast beat echoing life's very essence, begins in a specialized region known as the sinoatrial node (SAN).
 Understanding the SAN isn't just a matter of anatomy; it's about unraveling the electrical dance that initiates each heartbeat.

 In 2017, a groundbreaking study by Alan Fabbri and colleagues [1] brought us closer to this understanding by constructing a comprehensive mathematical model of the human SAN pacemaker cell.
-Published in The Journal of Physiology, this work doesn't merely echo the rhythm of life; it deciphers its code.
+Published in <i>The Journal of Physiology</i>, this work doesn't merely echo the rhythm of life; it deciphers its code.

 Basing their model on electrophysiological data from isolated human SAN pacemaker cells and building on the Severi-DiFrancesco model of rabbit SAN cells [2], Fabbri et al. crafted a mathematical portrait that closely resembles the action potentials and calcium transient found in real human cells.